Ezhil-Language-Foundation/open-tamil/README.md

 =====
 Goal of this package is to collect and develop open-source licensed Tamil tools, in one location that provide the following,

-1. Unicode standard tools for Tamil - provide various tools for Tamil Unicode development
+1. Unicode standard tools for Tamil - provide various tools for Tamil Unicode development.
+Currently TSCII, UTF8 encoding tables are provided.
+TAB, TAM, and other layouts are planned to be addded.
 2. Access Unicode Tamil letters, vowels and consonants.
 3. Breakdown Tamil glyphs and unicode code-points into Tamil letter representations - collation
 4. Tools for navigating a corpus of data, build word frequency, prediction tables etc.
-5. Conversion from various encodings. e.g. TSCII to Unicode etc.
+5. Conversion from various encodings. e.g. TSCII to Unicode etc. We hope eventually to converts between the other major Tamil encodings like TAB, TAM, Bamini (*insert-your-favortie-font-encoding*) into Tamil Unicode encoding.

 While most of tools in this package will be in Python 2.6. or later, I am open to other open-source language source code contributions.

 About
 =====
 Tamil is classical language primarily spoken in South India.